-A cost segregation study is an engineering-based analysis that reclassifies commercial building components and improvements into their proper asset life categories for depreciation purposes.
-This reclassification accelerates the depreciation periods from 39 or 27.5 years to 15, 7, or 5 years.
-The shorter depreciation periods result in more depreciation expense which is recorded sooner!
+A cost segregation study is an IRS-approved method that reclassifies commercial building components and improvements into their proper asset life categories for depreciation purposes.
+This reclassification accelerates the depreciation period!
+A shorter depreciation period results in INCREASED depreciation expense which LOWERS taxable income!

 Only if you’re interested in keeping MORE of YOUR money!
 Increased depreciation expense means reduced reported income, which means less income taxes owed!

-I can provide a FREE, no obligation estimate of your commercial building so you and your tax advisor can evaluate the potential tax benefits.
+I can provide a FREE, no obligation estimate of the tax savings on your commercial building, including our fee, so you and your tax advisor can evaluate both the cost and the net tax benefits.

 Your property qualifies if you:

-2.)
-Anticipate holding the property for at least a few years.
+- Anticipate holding the property for at least five years.

 Cost Segregation is a one-time study, but the benefits will be realized for years to come!
-By accelerating more depreciation expense earlier, you’ll have the benefit sooner and can use the savings in whatever way you choose!
+By accelerating more depreciation expense earlier, you’ll have the tax benefit sooner and can use the savings in whatever way you choose!
 The final report from a study can be used in the future for even more tax savings!

 It is best to have a study completed in the tax year the building or improvements are placed in service.
 However, the U.S. tax code allow taxpayers to “catch up” on the depreciation that was not claimed from the first day the property was placed in service without amending prior years’ tax returns.